Houston Assault Attorney

 Whether convicted for a misdemeanor or a felony assault charge and battery crime in Houston, any conviction can change your life forever.
 From difficulty finding jobs to having the right to see your children in a divorce, the ramifications for being charged with assault and battery are severe.
 Thats why you need an experienced houston battery attorney to stand by your side.

 Even the innocent should never assume that a proper legal defense is not necessary.
 Due to the complex nature of the legal system, foregoing adequate legal representation can lead to unforeseen consequences and affect every aspect of your life.
 Always seek legal representation from a Houston assault defense lawyer if you are being investigated for or have been charged with an assault and battery related crime.

-Contact our Houston assault lawyers today and set up your free consultation.
+Contact our Houston assault charge lawyers today and set up your free consultation.

 Proving Assault and Battery

 The prosecution will have to prove only one of the following items to successfully win a conviction in Texas courts: